Travis Mills has no arms or legs. He is an American hero who served three tours in Afghanistan and lost all his limbs when a bomb exploded under him.

 Born in Brooklyn, Zachary Fisher got into the construction business at age 16.
 And he kept on building -- not just a business, but a reputation as one of America's most generous donors to troops and veterans.

-Here's a look at what you need to know about Veterans Day, a holiday honoring men and women who have served in the U.S. armed forces.
+Here's a look at Veterans Day, a holiday honoring men and women who have served in the U.S. armed forces.

 Push yourself.
 Cherish family.
 Vote.
 On this Veterans Day, CNN iReporters share the most important lessons they've learned from vets in their lives.